2023 BOON PROJECT BOARD

 Susan Cram-Smith, Survivor Representative

 Susan is the twin sister of The Boon Project Founder.
 Diagnosed with Stage IV cancer in 2015, just weeks after turning 31 years old, Susan is all too familiar with the unique challenges associated with a cancer fight at this phase of life.
-Thanks to a drug trial at Memorial Sloan Kettering Cancer Center, Susan’s cancer is stable and she continues to work as a dance teacher and raise her children.
-She lives in Charleston, where her local oncology community works cooperatively with her out of state trial team for her continued care.
+Thanks to a drug trial at Memorial Sloan Kettering Cancer Center, Susan’s cancer is undetectable and she continues to work as a dance teacher and raise her children.
+She lives in Charleston but frequently travels out of state to check in with her trial team at MSKCC.
 Susan is loved and supported by a big extended family and loving friends.

 Carson Davis, Treasurer